ESSENTIALS OF DIAGNOSIS

 Not yet classified (AUB-N)

-The diagnosis depends on the following: (1) a history of the duration and amount of flow, associated pain, and relationship to the last menstrual period (LMP), with the presence of blood clots or the degree of inconvenience caused by the bleeding serving as useful indicators; (2) a history of pertinent illnesses, such as recent systemic infections, ...
+The diagnosis depends on the following: (1) a history of the duration and amount of flow, associated pain, and relationship to the last menstrual period (LMP), with the presence of blood clots or the degree of inconvenience caused by the bleeding serving as useful indicators; (2) a history of pertinent illnesses, such as recent systemic infections, other significant ...